indexed-finance/docs/smart-contracts/pool.md

 - be 0
 - exceed 1/2 the current balance (or minimum balance in the case of uninitialized tokens) of `tokenIn`

+If `tokenIn` is not initialized, its balance will be replaced with `_minimumBalances[tokenIn]` and its weight will be replaced with the minimum weight [plus a premium determined by the token's distance from the minimum balance](#weight-for-price-calculations).
+This is only for the purpose of price calculations and is not written to storage.

-If `tokenIn` is not initialized, its balance and weight will be replaced with `_minimumBalances[tokenIn]` and `MIN_WEIGHT`, respectively, when calculating the output token amount.
-If `tokenAmountIn` brings the real balance above the minimum balance, the minimum balance will be cleared, `tokenIn` will be marked as initialized and its storage record will be assigned the minimum weight.
+If `tokenAmountIn` brings the real balance above the minimum balance, `tokenIn` will be marked as initialized and its record will be assigned the minimum weight plus a [factor proportional to the amount by which the minimum balance was exceeded](#weight-when-token-is-initialized).

 If `tokenIn` has a higher desired weight than its real weight and has not been adjusted in the last hour, it will move towards the real weight with a maximum difference of $$\frac{weight \cdot fee}{2}$$.
 If `tokenIn` is not initialized and has still not met its minimum balance after the swap, its weight will not be adjusted.